felipethome/react-inline-transition-group/README.md

     npm install react-inline-transition-group

+Don't forget that you must have ReactTransitionGroup installed too.
+If you don't have it installed yet:

+    npm install react-addons-transition-group

 # How to use

 Import the component to your project and then wrap the nodes you want to control the transition with it.
 Example: